-- The person leading the activity should ask everyone what different things they’re used to seeing on coins and notes.
+- Ask everyone what different things they’re used to seeing on coins and notes.
 They could show everyone some examples of coins and notes.

-- The person leading the activity should explain that everyone will be making their own Scout themed currency.
+- Explain that everyone will be making their own Scout themed currency.

 - Everyone should take a piece of A4 paper, fold it in half twice, and unfold it so that they have a piece of paper with four sections.

-- Everyone should make a list of locations, landmarks, and things from nature that are important to them in the next section of their piece of paper.
+- Next, teams need to make a list of locations, landmarks and things from nature that are important to them in the next section of their piece of paper.

-- Everyone should choose some quotes or words and write them in the next section of their piece of paper.
+- Now, ask groups to choose some quotes or words and write them in the next section of their piece of paper.

 - Everyone should fill the final section of their piece of paper with things that represent their favourite Scout memories or remind them of their Scouts friends.

-- Each team should give their currency a name, decide who will be creating the different denominations of bank notes, and get drawing.
+- Each team should give their currency a name, decide who will be creating the different denominations of bank notes and get drawing.
 It’s a good idea to make sure each group creates the same denominations to keep it fair.

 - Once everyone’s finished their designs, each group should present their freshly minted money to the rest of the group.